-Location: 47th Street at the southeast corner of The Nelson-Atkins Museum of Art grounds.
+Location: 47th Street at the SE corner of Donald J. Hall Sculpture Park at the Nelson-Atkins Museum of Art

 Designer: Henry Moore, Sculptor